Uniformed Services & Disabled Veterans

 Disabled Veterans Criteria for Oregon Disabilities Hunting and Fishing Permits

-UNIFORMED SERVICE MEMBER AND DISABLED VETERAN LICENSES AND TAGS
+ACTIVE DUTY UNIFORMED SERVICE MEMBERS AND DISABLED VETERAN LICENSES AND TAGS